 So women, ladies, chicas, bitches, femmes, whatever we’re calling ourselves, this is a battle cry for us all to become more courageous and make sure we’re using all our financial power.

 I used to be guilty of this.
-I was 100% convinced I would lose all my money, that I could never understand what I was doing, that it was too complicated for me.
+I was 100% convinced I would lose all my money, that I would never be able to understand what I was doing, that it was too complicated for me.

 Perhaps it comes from times when men would hunter-gather and women would protect and nurture.
 Putting your money in a savings account and being frugal with your expenses is how that manifests today.
 But we live in world where we all provide, all protect and all nurture.
 It is time for us to learn that we can be better providers when we dare to take carefully balanced risks.